 The Challenge: Rural populations in Kenya lack adequate access to affordable, high quality healthcare.
 While the challenges of providing healthcare in this setting are many, patients consider proximity and cost the greatest barriers to accessing the care they need.

-Our Strategy: Set-up and manage Ubuntu Afya Medical Centers in rural areas where there is a dearth of public and private healthcare options.
+Our Strategy: Set-up and manage Ubuntu Afya Medical Centres in rural areas where there is a dearth of public and private healthcare options.

 -Two-thirds of our patients are women and children